 Place the sponge back onto the cooling wire and ladle the topping over the sponge allowing it to run down the sides.
 Smooth the mixture over so that it is completely smooth including the edges.
 Cool the cake for at least two hours before decorating and serving.

 Darren McGrady uses a piping bag filled with chocolate buttercream around the base of the cake.
-We suggest that you refer back to the video to watch the final assembly steps.
+We suggest that you refer back to his video above to watch the final assembly steps.